THE POACHING WARS

 Rhino horn is believed to cure severe fevers and slow the growth of cancer tumours according to traditional chinese medicine.
 It is currently worth more than twice the price of gold on the black market in Vietnam and China.
 Carved elephant ivory is a luxury item, purchased and displayed by the newly rich in China and other countries.

-In total, there are only about 18,000 white rhinos and maybe 5,500 black rhinos left alive in all of Africa.
+Over the last decade, nearly 10,000 rhinos have been killed by poachers.There are only about 18,000 white rhinos and maybe 5,500 black rhinos left alive in all of Africa.
 A single country, South Africa, now holds nearly 80% of the world's rhino population in private and public reserves.
-Between 2013 and 2017, over 1,000 rhinos were killed by poachers every year in South Africa.
-2018 saw a marked drop in the killing rate, primarily due to intensified anti-poaching work, but other countries were harder hit.

 Elephants are an equally urgent issue.
 In the early 20th century, 3- 5 million elephants roamed all over Africa.
 According to the WWF, this population has declined to approximately 415,000.
 Currently, over 20,000 elephants are slaughtered by poachers every year in Africa, or roughly 55 every day.
 That is an unsustainable number.

 The killing is now on an industrial scale.
 Elephants and rhinos are poisoned by cyanide poured in waterholes, or shot by professionals armed with silenced weapons and powerful protection from corrupt officials and politicians.
 The illegal international trade in ivory and rhino horn is a multi-billion dollar industry, comparable to the trade in drugs, illegal arms and human trafficking, and is now controlled by the same global criminal syndicates.

 Encounters between rangers and poachers in the bush frequently turn into firefights, and outright attacks on ranger patrols have resulted in several fatalities.